(Originally written in Sept. of 2014, this entry has been re-written and updated to reflect current changes)

 After spending the better part of the several months writing code for Mach 3 on my Sherline CNC Mill and making small parts threw my hands up in frustration.
 I’m sure that plenty of people are able to work with the antiquated Mach3 software and do fine work.
-Perhaps they don’t mind the frequent freezes and crashes.
+Those same people might not mind the frequent freezes and crashes.
 Perhaps they don’t write a lot of customized code so it works for them.
 Perhaps they are fine running on an operating system or machine that is very old.
-Perhaps those people are fine with the integrated, incredibly buggy and horrible excuse for a “macro” programming language that is Cypress Basic.
+Perhaps they are also fine with the integrated, incredibly buggy and horrible excuse for a “macro” programming language that is Cypress Basic.

 I am not one of those people.

 Bad user-interface designs and choices are among my pet peeves, especially when they are never improved upon for “legacy excuses” such as “people are accustomed to it”.
 I’ve seen and used (and written) a lot of bad software over the years and consider myself an expert on the subject.
 If it is buggy or badly designed, I fix it.

 I had already built a stepper motor controller system based around parallel port output to a Gecko G540, a fine device.
-I decided to augment it and move away from the computer’s parallel port connection at the same time to allow for more modern hardware options.
+I decided to augment it and move away from the computer’s parallel port connection at the same time to allow for more modern hardware options such as USB.
 I discovered Dynomotion’s KFlop boards online and began researching them.

-If you are going to program the KFlop, the main example program is an application in C++ called KMotionCNC which serves as a basic replacement for Mach3 running GCode.
+If you are going to program the KFlop, the main example program is an application in C++ called KMotionCNC which serves as a pseudo-replacement for Mach3 running GCode.
 If you program much of the system is understandable but it takes some time to figure it all out.
 If you are not a programmer you have a lot to learn.
 The hardware initially requires using C++ code that you then compile and download to the hardware to set motor preferences and settings but I later figured out how to bypass this with 100% managed code.
 Once I was over the initial hurdle of understanding the system and getting motors moving, I set about designing my own custom CNC software.